-Buffalo/Pepin County Teen Court accepts 2018 Teen Court Panelist Application Packet Final with Application for New Panelists after the first of the year.
-Applications must be emailed, faxed, or mailed in by February 1, 2018.
+Buffalo/Pepin County Teen Court accepts applications for New Panelists after the first of the year.
+Applications must be emailed, faxed, or mailed in by February 1, 2019.

 Buffalo/Pepin County Teen Court panelists conducted mock trials with middle school students from Mondovi, CFC, Alma and Pepin Schools in December 2016.
 Learn more about the results and impacts in the 2016 Mock Trials Evaluative Report.
 View the handouts parents received about talking to their children about underage drinking with the Underage Drinking Parent Handout for Mock Trials.